The Isle Of Man Aircraft Registry: 10 Years of Success

 The ‘M’ reg itself is an additional benefit, with many owners choosing to customise the use of the ‘M’ on their private jet to link to business or family names.
 The M prefix can also be transferred on to the next private jet when buying a new aircraft.

-If you require any further information regarding the above article, please speak to your usual Dixcart contact or to Steve Doyle at the Dixcart office in the Isle of Man.
+If you require any further information regarding the above article, please speak to your usual Dixcart contact or to David Walsh at the Dixcart office in the Isle of Man.

 Dixcart Management (IOM) Limited is Licensed by the Isle of Man Financial Services Authority.